 Editor's Note: This tip, the first in a series of expert tips on creating and maintaining a corporate app store for employees, describes ways to determine whether your company really needs an in-house app store.

-Answering the question of whether a corporate app store
+Answering the question of whether a corporate app store makes sense for your organization involves first considering several other questions.
+Among them:

 - Does your company have realistic goals for a corporate app store?